uhlryk/extension-manager/README.md

 ### manager.disableExtension(extensionInstanceName: String): Boolean

-Disable extension with extensionInstanceName name then it will return true.
+Disable extension with undefinedextensionInstanceName name then it will return true.
 If extension doesn't exist it will return false

 ### manager.enableExtension(extensionInstanceName: String): Boolean

 Enable extension with extensionInstanceName name then it will return true.
 If extension doesn't exist it will return false

 ### manager.getExtension(extensionInstanceName: String): extension
-Return extension by its name
+Return extension by its name or null if doesn't exist.

 ### manager.createEvent(eventName: String): Function
 Create event function.
 Next step is to call this function to trigger event.